Mechanism Design for Value Maximizers: Robustness Value Maximizing Model in Internet Advertising

 We tested this lemma empirically by looking at bid data for the slot auctions on Yahoo's homepage stream.
 We took a dataset consisting of over one hundred thousand auctions from a brief period of time within a single day.
-Of course it's impossible for us to know whether the submitted bids are reflective of true values, but we can answer the following question: assuming bidders are ROI constrained profit-maximizers, and assuming our empirically derived estimates of parameters $\alpha$ and $\beta$ are correct, what is the minimum value of $\gamma$ for which Lemma~\ref{lem:native-robust} says no bidder should lie, regardless of the precise form of their preferences?

 Our results are striking --- if bidders require an ROI of 1, then 80\% of auctions would be such that no bidder can benefit by lying under GSP pricing.
 This strongly suggests that GSP may in fact be the appropriate auction for this setting.
 See Figure~\ref{fig:emp}.